SuomiKP31/dev-test/Readme.md

 # Description
 This project is designed to test the candidates ability to make a game with All Out.
-We are looking for developers that can learn quickly with little assistance, and can think about what could make playing the game enjoyable.
+We are looking for developers that can learn quickly with minimal guidance, and can think about what could make playing the game enjoyable.
 Your goal is to create a simple "simulator" style game.
 The general game loop should be: players earn money (eg. by collecting a resource), and then spend the money to make earning money easier (eg. upgrading a tool required to collect a resource).

 # Requirements